Pros & Cons of Consolidating Your 401(k)

 1. You choose the institution

 You get to choose where to open your individual retirement account.
-By choosing an institution, you can choose somewhere that tailors specifically to your needs.
+By selecting the institution, you can choose a place that fits your needs.
 You will have control over your investment choices and whether to use an institution that charges for certain services.

 This may be especially important if the institution that holds your current 401(k) charges account maintenance fees or only offers high-cost investment products.